 Tres leches is a personal favorite, immortalized in my taste memory by my mother's recipe, here slightly modified to make room for a bit of tropical taste and texture.
 One of her signature desserts, it's a large fluffy sponge thirsting for a flood of the milky trifecta.
 Just when it seems there is much too much liquid, that the cake will drown, the cake slurps it up, gushing out only when prodded with a greedy fork.

-Tres leches is typically topped with mounds of whipped cream, but this one gets a toasted marshmallow cap with bits of bronzed and toasted coconut seemed a more fitting match.
+Usually, I top tres leches with mounds of whipped cream, but here, a toasted marshmallow cap with bits of bronzed and toasted coconut seemed a more fitting match.

 Notes: To toast the coconut for the topping, arrange it in a single layer in a large baking sheet.
 Bake 5 to 10 minutes on the center rack of a preheated 350°F oven, stirring the coconut halfway through baking, until crisp and golden.
 Transfer baking sheet to cooling rack and cool coconut completely, about 15 minutes.

 It will look like there is too much liquid for the cake, but it is one thirsty sponge!
 Add the milk mixture to the cake about 1/2 cup at a time, one section of the cake at a time to ensure even absorption.

 - Active time: 45 minutes